Potrero Hill

 Potrero Hill is a residential neighborhood in San Francisco, California.
 It is known for being one of the sunniest neighborhoods in the city and having view of the skyline, Sutro Tower, Twin Peaks, and the bay.
 A working-class neighborhood until gentrification in the late 1990s, it is now an affluent area and home to some of the highest-income residents in the city according to the United States Census Bureau.

-The neighborhood is a popular location for movies and television shows because production can capture sweeping views, steep hills, and a residential area all in one shot.
+The neighborhood is a popular location for movies and television shows because of the view of downtown, of steep hills, and of a residential area it offers in one shot.

 Location

 Potrero Hill is located on the eastern side of the city, east of the Mission District and south of SOMA (South of Market) and Showplace Square.
 It is bordered by 16th Street to the north, Potrero Avenue and U.S. Route 101 (below 20th Street) to the west and Cesar Chavez Street to the south.
 The city of San Francisco considers the area below 20th Street between Potrero Ave and Route 101 to be part of Potrero Hill as well, as outlined in the Eastern Neighborhood Plan.

 The area east of Highway 280 between Mariposa and Cesar Chavez (and west of the waterfront) is known as Dogpatch.
 Dogpatch was originally part of Potrero Nuevo and its history is closely tied to Potrero Hill.
 The City has Dogpatch in its neighborhood plans.
 Dogpatch has its own neighborhood association but shares merchant association, Democratic caucuses, and general neighborhood matters with Potrero Hill.